Siouxland Forecast: April 29, 2020

-We’ve had a windy Wednesday in Siouxland!
-Wind Advisories will come to an end at 7 PM and things will calm down overnight as we drop to a low of 42° in Sioux City under a mostly clear sky.
+We’ve had a windy Wednesday in Siouxland with gusts between 40 & 50 MPH!
+Things should be calming down overnight as we drop to a low of 42° in Sioux City under a mostly clear sky.
+Some nice weather to crack open the windows and bring in some fresh air.

 Thursday will be sunny & mild with a high of 73°.
 Friday should be fantastic with a mix of sun & clouds as we heat things up to 81°.